-The work being carried out around Utrecht will affect particularly large numbers of passengers this year.
-Due to engineering works, trains will not always be able to run with the required composition of carriages, for example, because less or shorter platforms are available.
-This may mean that trains will be shorter than required, even if the journey is not directly affected by the engineering works.
+Due to engineering work on the railways, trains are sometimes unable to run with enough carriages, for example because less or shorter platforms are available.
+This means that trains may be shorter than usual, even when the routes are not directly affected by engineering work

 What measures is NS taking?

-- In 62 of our sprinters, we have converted part of the 1st class compartment to 2nd class, which has added an extra 1,000 2nd class seats.
+- In 62 of our Sprinters, we have converted part of the 1st class area into 2nd class, which has created an additional 1,000 2nd class seats.

-- NS office employees travel before or after the peak hours whenever possible.
+- NS employees travel during off-peak hours whenever possible.

-- We also inform travellers on specific busy routes of any expected overcrowding on the routes and possible alternatives.
+- We also provide passengers with targeted information regarding expected overcrowding on specific routes and any alternatives.

-- Collecting points outside rush hour with MyOV on 7 routes to Utrecht.
+- Collecting points during off-peak hours with MyOV on all routes around Utrecht.

-- You can report overcrowding in trains yourself using the RP Xtra
+- You can report overcrowding on trains yourself using the Reisplanner Xtra app.

 What can you do to enjoy a less busy journey?

-- Consult the Travel Planner Reisplanner Xtra app prior to departure for the current departure times and the crowd indicator for the train.
+- Consult the Reisplanner Xtra travel planning app prior to departure for the current departure times and the crowd indicator for the train.
 This is indicated by 1, 2 or 3 figures.